- Home

 Pixie stores the telemetry data it collects in-memory on the nodes in your cluster.
 Data processing and script execution are also performed in the cluster.
 End-to-end encryption is offered for data in flight between in-cluster storage and presentation in the UI, CLI, and API.

-Pixie Cloud (self-hosted or Pixie Community Cloud) hosts the UI and stores limited metadata related to account (user, organization) and Kubernetes control data (cluster name, number of nodes, etc).
+Pixie Cloud (hosted or self-hosted Pixie) hosts the UI and stores limited metadata related to account (user, organization) and Kubernetes control data (cluster name, number of nodes, etc).
 All communication with Pixie Cloud is TLS encrypted.

 Data flows through Pixie's Cloud via a reverse proxy as encrypted traffic without any persistence.
 This allows developers to access data without being in the same network as the cluster.